dedsecurity/dedsecurity-framework/README.md

 - Remote access for Windows

-- Remote acess for Linux
+- Remote access for Linux

 - Brute-Force FTP